lnksz/rivus_db/docs/_build/html/_sources/introduction.rst.txt

 If it comes to code maturity and maintenance, :abbr:`PSQL (PostgreSQL)` has been around for a while, and is not going anywhere soon [#f1]_.
 It is flexible, fast and has a decent documentation.

 Anyway, if you hear now for the first time about PostgreSQL, databases and such.
 Here are some links to start with.
-But you can feel free use Google or look around in the local library for some offline knowledge.
-But I emphasise that you should not get scared from these links, they are here for the ones thirsty for deeper understanding, if you want to integrate ``rivus_db`` into rivus_, you can also get along with some clicks and commands and get your system up and running.
+But you can feel free and Google for better ones or look around in your local library for some offline knowledge.
+But I emphasise that you should not get scared from these links, they are here for the ones thirsty enough for deeper understanding, if you simply want to integrate ``rivus_db`` into rivus_, you can also get along with some clicks and commands and get your system up and running.

 - `Stanford class`_ for university styled jump-start.
-- `Video jump-start`_ for those who prefer moving media.
+- `Video jump-start`_ for those who prefer that kind of learning.
 - `PostgreSQL specific`_ tour, you can jump through the too detailed sections.
-- `In depth understanding`_ for those how need to know all of it, before they start.
+- `In depth understanding`_ for those how need to know it all, before they can get started.

 If you need some inspiration to take a step away from the spreadsheet and CSV dominated data handling, refresh your frustrating memories with the `European Spreadsheet Risks Interest Group`_.

 .. [#f1] Developed since 1989.
-For years being in the top 5 popular databases DB-ENGINE_
+Since years it has been in the top 5 most popular databases.
+DB-ENGINE_

 .. _rivus: https://github.com/tum-ens/rivus
 .. _Stanford class: http://web.stanford.edu/class/cs145/